atennapel/plang/README.md

 Or use `npm start` to start up a REPL.

 TODO:
-- parser: Con
+- hindley-milner type inference
-- parser: Decon
+- parser: definitions
 - parser: annotations
 - parser: parameter annotations
-- parser: definitions
-- hindley-milner type inference
-- compiler